Azra Raza: Critical acclaim

-Henry Marsh in the New York Times said, "Raza suggests the first cancer cell that gives rise to a tumor is like a grain of sand that precipitates the collapse of a sand pile.
+Henry Marsh, in the New York Times, wrote, "Raza suggests the first cancer cell that gives rise to a tumor is like a grain of sand that precipitates the collapse of a sand pile.
 Research, she says, should concentrate on finding these early changes, before an actual tumor develops."

 The Times (London) reported, "Her most ambitious project, though, is the MDS-AML (myelodysplastic syndromes-acute myeloid leukaemia) Tissue Repository, in which tissue from every bone marrow biopsy she has taken over 35 years is banked.
 Founded in 1984, it's the oldest repository of its kind created by a single physician and contains 60,000 samples from Raza's patients, including, painfully, her husband's."

 Barbara Kiser wrote in Nature: "Each year, the United States spends US$150 billion on treating cancer.
 Yet as oncologist Azra Raza notes in this incisive critique-cum-memoir, the treatments remain largely the same.
 Raza wants to see change: eliminating the first cancer cell rather than 'chasing after the last', which is doable with current technologies.
 Meanwhile, she braids often-harrowing stories of patients, including her own husband, with insights gleaned from laboratory and literature on this complex, often confounding array of diseases."

 Personal life

 Raza was married to the late Harvey David Preisler, Director of Rush Cancer Institute.
-They have one daughter, Sheherzad Raza Preisler, who also lives in New York.